burhan1997/The-Weather-Application/README.md

 ## Project Overview

 This weather application provides users with accurate, real-time weather information for a selected location.
 Users can view the current weather conditions, including temperature, wind speed, and precipitation.
-The application also displays a background image of the city entered by the user.
+Additionally, the application displays a background image of the city entered by the user.
 Users can toggle between metric and imperial units for temperature and wind speed.

+Furthermore, the app includes hourly forecasts, allowing users to see detailed weather information for the upcoming hours.
+This feature provides insights into temperature changes and weather conditions throughout the day.

 ## Project Requirements